Harry45/Harry45.github.io/travel/Europe.md

 <p align="justify"> In 2015 and 2016, I had the opportunity to visit my co-supervisor, <a href="http://cosmology.unige.ch/users/martin-kunz">Professor Martin Kunz</a> at the University of Geneva where I could easily communicate in French, which is one of the local language in Mauritius.</p>

 <p align="justify"> The purpose of my visit was obviously to discuss the work which we were doing together.
-In 2015, as we had just started the project, we were still struggling to understand why the MCMC was not working in one situation, but one year later, in 2016, we were writing the paper together! </p>
+In 2015, as we had just started the project, we were still struggling to understand why the MCMC was not working in one situation, but one year later, in 2016, we were writing the paper together.</p>

 <p align="justify">At that time, I was doing my Masters and I got to meet several PhD students at the university.
 They all advised me about what it is like doing a PhD.
 I first met David Daverio who was Martin's PhD student when we were having lunch together.
 I also met Apple (Martin's wife) when we went hiking in 2015. </p>